sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/setup-environment/setup-environment.md

 ## Introduction

-This workshop focuses on teaching you how to setup your Autonomous AI Database and use Select AI Ask Oracle Chatbot application to query your data using natural language.
-The **Ask Oracle** APEX application, powered by Select AI and running on Autonomous AI Database, offers a conversational interface for interacting with your data.
+This workshop focuses on teaching you how to setup your Autonomous AI Database and install Select AI Ask Oracle Chatbot application to query your data using natural language.
+The **Ask Oracle** APEX application, powered by Select AI running on Autonomous AI Database, offers a conversational interface for interacting with your data.

 This short demo showcases how the app leverages Natural Language to SQL (NL2SQL), Retrieval-Augmented Generation (RAG), and AI agents to transform natural language queries into actionable insights.